natyusha/ShokoRelay.bundle/README.md

 ### Handling "Stuck" Metadata
 In cases where metadata (generally posters) won't update there is a quick 3 step process to fix it:
 1. Navigate to the series → More "..."
 Button → Unmatch
-2. Settings → Manage → Troubleshooting → Clean Bundles + Optimize Database
+2. Settings → Manage → Troubleshooting → Clean Bundles
 3. Navigate back to the series → More "..."
 Button → Match → Select top result

 If this somehow still fails then a full [Plex Dance](https://forums.plex.tv/t/the-plex-dance/197064) is likely required.